Who we are?

 The RBF aims to better understand current issues and challenges facing today's corporation, financial institutions and market participants.
 A particular feature of the centre is its orientation toward empirical research which increases an understanding of corporate governance, social, environmental, ethical and trust issues for financial and non-financial firms.

-The RBF's research agenda is structured around four topics:
+The RBF's research agenda is structured around five topics:

-Banking: industrial organization applied to banking, productivity, credit unions, retail payments, governance mechanisms in banking, risks of financial institutions and markets.
+- Banking: industrial organisation applied to banking, productivity, credit unions, retail payments, governance mechanisms in banking, risks of financial institutions and markets.

 In 2012, the Centre launched its working paper series.